onfido/onfido-ios-sdk/README.md

 #### Manual installation

-The SDK is available in the [GitHub Releases tab](https://github.com/onfido/onfido-ios-sdk/releases) where you can download the compressed framework.
+The SDK is available in the [GitHub Releases tab](https://github.com/onfido/onfido-ios-sdk/releases), where you can download the compressed framework.
 You can find the latest release [here](https://github.com/onfido/onfido-ios-sdk/releases/latest).

-1. [Download](https://github.com/onfido/onfido-ios-sdk/releases/latest) the compressed debug zip file containing the `Onfido.framework`.
+1. [Download](https://github.com/onfido/onfido-ios-sdk/releases/latest) the compressed debug zip file containing the `Onfido.framework`
-2. Uncompress the zip file and then move the `Onfido.framework` artefact into your project.
+2. Uncompress the zip file and then move the `Onfido.framework` artefact into your project
-3. Add `Onfido.framework` located within your project to the `Embedded binaries` section in the `General` tab of your iOS app target.
+3. Add `Onfido.framework` located within your project to the `Embedded binaries` section in the `General` tab of your iOS app target
 4. Open your app's project file in Xcode.
-Then select your app's target under target list.
+Then select your app's target under target list
 5. Next select the `Build Phases` tab and under the `Embed Frameworks` step add a new `Run Script Phase`.
-Name it `Onfido Framework Archive`.
+Name it `Onfido Framework Archive`
-6. In the text area add the following code:
+6. In the text area, add the following code:

 ```bash
 if [[ "$ACTION" != "install" ]]; then